-The University of North Texas has a Master of Science in Kinesiology program that offers a concentration in sport and exercise psychology; exercise physiology; and sport pedagogy.
+The University of North Texas has a Master of Science in Kinesiology program that offers concentrations in sport and exercise psychology, exercise physiology and sport pedagogy.
 Applicants of the program must have at least a 3.0 GPA, qualifying GRE scores and a statement of interest.
-Once accepted, students in the program must complete 15 credit hours of core kinesiology courses, 15 to 21 credits of electives and 6 hours of a thesis course, or complete a comprehensive exam or research project in place of a thesis.
-The university also offers students in the program access to two research laboratories in the field, as well as a research center.
+Once accepted, students in the program must complete 15 credit hours of core kinesiology courses, 15 to 21 credits of electives and 6 hours of a thesis course (or they may complete a comprehensive exam or research project in place of a thesis).
+The university also offers students access to two research laboratories and a research center.

 University of Texas at Austin

-The University of Texas at Austin offers students a Master of Science in Exercise Science with a thesis option that requires at least 30 credit hours, or with a research report option that requires at least 33 credit hours.
+The University of Texas at Austin offers a Master of Science in Exercise Science with a thesis option, which requires at least 30 credit hours, and a research report option, which requires at least 33 credit hours.
 Either option is suggested for students wishing to pursue a doctorate in the field.
-Prospective students need to have a bachelor's degree and show competency in human anatomy, biomechanics, exercise physiology and motor control or learning.
-The school offers multiple state-of-the-art laboratories, including core-molecular biology and physical activity.
+Prospective students need to have a bachelor's degree and demonstrate competency in human anatomy, motor control or learning, biomechanics and exercise physiology.
+The school offers multiple state-of-the-art laboratories, including ones that specialize in core-molecular biology and physical activity.

 The College Station campus of Texas A&M University has several master's degree programs related to kinesiology, as well as a Master of Science in Kinesiology program that has an emphasis in clinical exercise physiology.
-This program is offered on-campus and requires a minimum of 38 credit hours.
-Students in the program can choose from a thesis or non-thesis option and receive extensive hands-on training through practicums.
+This program is offered on campus and requires a minimum of 38 credit hours.
+Students in the program can choose from thesis and non-thesis options and receive extensive hands-on training through practicums.
 Applicants need to submit undergraduate transcripts, three letters of recommendation, a statement of purpose and a current resume.